zelanko/sql-docs.pt-br/docs/connect/odbc/linux-mac/using-integrated-authentication.md

 ---
-title: Usando autenticação integrada | Microsoft Docs ms.custom: ''
+title: Como usar a autenticação integrada
-ms.date: 01/20/2017
-ms.prod: sql
+descrption: The Microsoft ODBC Driver for SQL Server on Linux and macOS supports connections that use Kerberos integrated authentication. ms.custom: '' ms.date: 01/20/2017 ms.prod: sql